Phosphonolipids

 Biosynthesis of 2-aminoethylphosphonate - the phosphonolipid precursor

-While there has been some speculation, little is known of the function of phosphonolipids.
-They are presumed to be membrane constituents, they are known to be resistant towards the action of endogenous phospholipases, and for example, in Tetrahymena, phosphatidylethanolamine turns over much more rapidly than the phosphono analogue.
+While there has been some speculation, much remains to be learned of the function of phosphonolipids.
+They are presumed to be membrane constituents, and they are known to be resistant towards the action of endogenous phospholipases; for example, in Tetrahymena, phosphatidylethanolamine turns over much more rapidly than the phosphono analogue.
 The cross-sectional area of the polar 2‑aminoethylphosphonate group of ceramide 2‑aminoethylphosphonate is smaller than that of sphingomyelins, and the intermolecular binding is tighter so increasing the viscosity of cell membranes and rendering them less accessible to hydrolases.
 Therefore, they may have a role in protecting cell membranes from attack by enzymes or from harsh environmental conditions, or they may simply assist in conserving the essential element phosphorus.
 On the other hand, several routes for cleavage of the carbon-phosphorus bond have been identified, including the action of specific lyases and an oxidative mechanism.

-A study of the fate of dietary ceramide 2-aminoethylphosphonate in mice demonstrated that their distinctives sphingoid base and ceramide constituents appeared rapidly in the mucosa of the small intestine indicating that hydrolysis of the phosphonate bond must occur, possibly via the action of alkaline sphingomyelinase; it is not yet known what happens to the carbon-phosphorus bond in the head group.
+A study of the fate of dietary ceramide 2-aminoethylphosphonate in mice demonstrated that their distinctives sphingoid base and ceramide constituents appeared rapidly in the mucosa of the small intestine indicating that hydrolysis of the phosphate link to ceramide must occur, possibly via the action of alkaline sphingomyelinase; it is not yet known what happens to the carbon-phosphorus bond in the head group.
 There is evidence that dietary ceramide 2‑aminoethylphosphonate attenuates the activity of certain liver cytotoxins.

 5. Analysis